muyeed15/mac2droid/README.md

 ## Usage

 1. **Prepare Your Device**:
-   - Connect your Android device to your Mac using a USB cable.
+   - Connect your Android device to your Mac using WIFI or a USB cable.
-   - Enable USB debugging on your Android device.
+   - Enable WIFI debugging or USB debugging on your Android device.

 2. **Launch the Tool**:
     ```sh